activityclub/pointspaced/README.md

 ![](infographic.png)

+1. Bucket Types

+Writes are expensive, reads are cheap.
+When we write, we write to ALL the bucket types, the same information, repeated over and over for a good reason.
+Bucket Types 1-3 are shown in image above but there are more for just the hour of march 15th at 13:00 to 13:59, and just the second from 13:59:01 to 13:59:02. i.e. we write the updates to the bucket for the whole year and for just 1 second and everything in between (min, hour, day, month)

+2. Green
+3. Blue
+4. Orange
+5. Gray
+6. Red Arrow

 It lets us to ask the question "how many points did this user get from this point in time, to that point in time?"